dwilliams-github/homepage/client/src/text/resume.md

 -  An expert on the statistical interpretation of small signals
 -  Productive in both small groups and very large, international collaborations
--  Broad knowledge and practical experience with the theory and application of molecular simulations in drug discovery
+-  Broad knowledge in and practical experience with the theory and application of molecular simulations in drug discovery
 -  Experience with data acquisition, reconstruction software, and computer simulation for particle detectors